C0D1UM/technical-standard/django/import-export-excel/README.md

 ## Data Validation

-It is important to import correct data to our system, and we won't be able to trust if user only fill the correct data.
-So before import data to the system, each row and column must be validated the type.
+It is important to import correct data to our system, and we're not able to trust if user only fill the correct data.
+So before importing data to the system, each row and column must be validated.
 Doing this manually would take too much time, so I would recommend using [Django Excel Tools](https://github.com/NorakGithub/django-excel-tools) for data validation.

-## Simple
+## Simple Technique

 ### When to use this technique?